 I am under 18 years of age.
 Can I get a police check?

-Eligible persons under 21 years must attend the Records Branch of the Police Service in person, as they will not be able to successfully authenticate ID using the on-line process.
+There may be very limited information available, if anything.
+Persons under 18 years must attend the Records Branch of the Police Service in person, as it is unlikely they will be able to authenticate ID using the on-line process.

-Be advised that in accordance with RCMP policy, persons under 18 years of age may not apply for a Vulnerable Sector (VS) screening check.
+Be advised that in accordance with RCMP policy, persons under 18 years of age may not apply for a Vulnerable Sector Check (VSC).
 Due to the provisions of the Youth Criminal Justice Act, an individual sentenced for an offence as a Young Person does not have to apply for a record suspension (Pardon), since all records are destroyed or archived once all applicable time periods have elapsed.

-As well, persons under the age of 25 years are highly unlikely to have any information for which a VS screening check is required.
-Our recommendation is that the employer considers a Criminal Record and Judicial Matters Check (CRJMC) (formerly Police Information Check (PIC)) which is just as comprehensive, and less expensive.
+As well, persons under the age of 25 years are highly unlikely to have any information for which a VS check is required.
+Our recommendation is that the employer considers a Criminal Record and Judicial Matters Check (CRJMC) which is just as comprehensive, and less expensive.
 However, we will process VS checks for applicants 18-25 years of age if requested.

-I am attending post-secondary school and living in Hamilton as a student.
-Can I get a screening check done here?
+I am attending post-secondary school and living in Windsor as a student.
+Can I get a record check done here?

-If you have resided in another jurisdiction and still retain your permanent address there, you are advised to obtain a screening check from that police service.
-We will accept your screening application if you are able to provide documents to prove you are registered as a student in a Hamilton educational institution.
+If you have resided in another jurisdiction and still retain your permanent address there, you are advised to obtain a record check from that police service.
+We will accept your record application if you are able to provide documents to prove you are registered as a student in a Windsor educational institution.
 This would include a current student card, as well as documents showing your local address (rental/lease agreement, etc.).

 I'm beginning my job search.
 Should I obtain a police check in advance?

 We do not recommend it.
 First, you might obtain the wrong type of check and then have to apply for a new one at additional cost.
 As well, most employers will want a recent police check; if you do one in advance, it might not be accepted depending on when it was originally completed.